 In Volcanoes National Park, you’ll stride through a lava tube and trek down into a volcanic crater.
 Enjoy scenic rainforest with native birds flitting through the trees.
 The four-mile round-trip hike meanders through forests of trees turned to stone, and passes gaping, steaming fissures where lava once gushed over two thousand feet skyward.
 Visit the Jaggar Museum, with its real time seismographs, eruption footage, displays of lava and Hawaiian geology, and an overlook on the steaming vent in the Halema'uma'u Crater.
 You will visit Mauna Loa Macadamia Nut Farm and Snack Shop on the way to admire Rainbow Falls, an 80 ft waterfall along the Wailuku River in Hilo.

-This tour is offered on Monday, Wednesday, Thursday, and Friday, and leaves from Arnott's Lodge in Hilo at 8:00 a.m.
+This tour is offered during the summer season as a regular tour, and during the rest of the year as a private tour.
+It leaves from Arnott's Lodge in Hilo at 8:00 a.m.
 Pickups are available at most major Hilo Hotels.
 Tour duration will be 5-6 hours.

 $100 per person for Arnott's Lodge guests, $125 per person for Non-guests.
 Prices does not include tax.
 We require a minimum of 2 guests in order to run a tour.